melancurion/getdata-030/CodeBook.md

 | 33      | tBodyAccMagMean     | 67      | fBodyGyroJerkMagMean
 | 34      | tBodyAccMagStd      | 68      | fBodyGyroJerkMagStd

-### Credits
+### License
-License:

-Use of this dataset in publications must be acknowledged by referencing the following publication [1]
+Use of this dataset in publications must be acknowledged by referencing the following publication [1].

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012